01 of 09

 Horses are freaking beautiful, majestic animals, and they’re super expressive, too.
 They use vocalizations, like whinnying, neighing or snorting, as well as their eyes, ears, and nostrils to express their moods and feelings.Continue to 8 of 9 below.

 Horses get all the majesty and grandeur of the family Equidae (or the horse family), but donkeys are pretty dang cute, too.
 Plus, they’re like a wise, all-knowing mom.

 How?
 Not only can donkeys remember a place or another donkey (or something you did as a dumb teenager) from as long ago as a whopping 25 years, but donkeys also won’t participate in activities if they seem unsafe.Continue to 9 of 9 below.

 Everyone loves sheep for their warm wool and their heroic deeds in the movie Babe.
 Their goofy, blank stares are also pretty endearing, but if you look closely into sheep’s eyes, you'll see they're not as creepy as they seem!

 They have horizontal pupils, which offer them some protection from predators.
 How?
-They can see all around themselves—not just what’s in front of them—which is necessary in an animal whose only defense mechanisms are bahhhh-ing and running away.
+They can see all around themselves—not just what’s in front of them—which is necessary for an animal whose only defense mechanisms are bahhhh-ing and running away.